Lmanangka/self-driving-neural-network/README.md

 Level Beginner

 these 2 codes have the purpose of collecting data
-1. run remote-collect-data.py from your computer
+1. run remote-collect-data.py from your Computer/Laptop
 2. run Rpi-car.py into raspberry pi